How General Contractors Verify Subs Are Licensed and Insured?

 Conclusion

-This article provides general information for contractors and should not be considered legal, insurance, or compliance advice.
-Licensing and insurance requirements vary by state, city, and project.
-Always verify details with official authorities and your counsel or insurance advisor.
+Disclaimer: This article is for general informational purposes only and does not constitute legal, insurance, or compliance advice.
+Licensing, bonding, and insurance requirements vary by state, city, trade, and project type.
+Laws and regulations change.
+Always verify current requirements with your state licensing board, insurance provider, and legal counsel before making compliance decisions.

 Martha Pierson